 If your AC is leaking water actively, turn it off ASAP.
 Once you’ve done this, you can try cleaning up your compressor fan, evaporator coils, drain pipe, or drain line.

-If your home qualifies to work with Sealed (take our quick quiz to find out), you could get energy-efficient heat pump AC, high-performance insulation, and professional air sealing at no upfront cost.
+If your home qualifies to work with Sealed (answer our quick questionnaire to find out), you could get energy-efficient heat pump AC, high-performance insulation, and professional air sealing at no upfront cost.